operator290/ares/README.md

  To compile the server for linux:<br>
   Run the command: `go build main.go`

+Known issues:<br>
+ + Message box feature causes stub to stop running
+ + Using changedir with arguments in a shell session will cause the client to hang and spike RAM usage on target PC.
+(FIXED BUT NOT UPDATED GIT REPO YET, STILL TESTING)

+All known issues are being worked on and will be fixed soon

 Usage:
  1. Open the server CLI by running `./main`
  2. Configure server listener options